 We have listed the products we used in this guide below and at the bottom of the guide as well.
 You don't need to get the exact same brands, but these examples should nudge you in the right direction so you know what to buy before deep cleaning your phone.

-Products used in this guide
+Products used in this guide:

-- Overboard but efficient: PhoneSoap 3 ($80 at Amazon)
+- Overboard but efficient: Homedics UV-Clean Phone Sanitizer ($8 at Amazon)

 What NOT to use when cleaning your phone

-Lysol or Clorox wipes might seem like an easy way to clean grime off a phone, but fight this instinct with every phone-loving fiber of your being.
+Lysol or Clorox wipes might seem like an easy way to clean grime off a phone and the perfect way to fend off viruses.
+But fight this instinct with every phone-loving fiber of your being.
 Bleach, vinegar, alcohol, and most harsh disinfectant chemicals can clean the sides and back of an Android phone or iPhone.

 Compressed air can be useful since it blows dust out of hard-to-reach places.
 However, you need to be very, very careful when using it with a phone as compressed air can damage pinhole mics and other components quite easily with their precise, pressurized air blasts.

-How to clean your Android phone by hand
+How to clean your phone by hand

-- Note: If your case is made of leather or other luxury materials, try looking for cleaners specific to your material.
+Note: If your case is made of leather or other luxury materials, try looking for cleaners specific to your material.
 The maker of your case will likely have cleaning guidelines on their website or in the box the case came in.

-- Using the felt-tipped swabs in the Phone Cleaning Kit (or Q-Tips, if you've got the time to whittle the tips to points) to gently swab around the earpiece, speaker grills, and various ports on your phone.
+1. Use cloth and polyurethane foam-tipped swabs in the Phone Cleaning Kit (or Q-Tips, if you've got the time to whittle the tips to points) to gently swab around the earpiece, speaker grills, and various ports on your phone.

-- Once the phone and case are both completely dry, re-apply your case to your phone.
+5. Once the phone and case are both completely dry, re-apply your case to your phone.